 But we’ve all heard the buzz from health advocates that fish oil taken by mouth is practically a miracle food for humans and dogs.
-As a veterinarian, I often recommend fish oil for dogs allergies.
+As a veterinarian, I often recommend fish oil for dogs with allergies.

-Fish oil contains an unusually high level of omega 3 fatty acids.
-Omega 3 fatty acids act as an anti-inflammatory in dogs with skin allergies.
+Fish oil contains an unusually high level of omega-3 fatty acids.
+Omega-3 fatty acids act as an anti-inflammatory in dogs with skin allergies.
 And there is a respectable amount of scientific evidence to support the use of fish oil for multiple health conditions in dogs.

 How much fish oil do you need to give to a dog suffering from allergies?
 You can skip down the article to take a look at the dosage tables I’ve compiled from authoritative sources.

 If you believe your dog has a severe inflammatory condition that might respond to fish oil, please get help from your veterinarian.
 Fish oil can cause side effects at high doses so it’s best to use those only under professional supervision.

 Because it is made and labeled specifically for pets, I recommend Nordic Naturals Omega-3 Pet products.